a-da/python-ciur/README.rst

 It has the same purpose "device for separating wanted elements from unwanted material".

-License
+Ciur use MIT License
 =======
-MIT-licensed code may be included in proprietary code without any additional restrictions.
+This means that code may be included in proprietary code without any additional restrictions.

+Please see `LICENSE <./LICENSE>`_.

 Install
 =======